 Our sweet friend, Susan, of Sticky, Gooey, Creamy, Chewy is the hostess of this week’s Tuesdays with Dorie challenge.
 Susan picked the Raspberry Blanc-Manger.
 I normally follow TWD recipes to the T, but this time around, I changed it up.
-I decided we did not need a bit dessert in the house, so I cut the recipe in half.
+I decided we did not need a big dessert in the house, so I cut the recipe in half.
 As well, I did not use a baking dish, I used ramekins.
-The only other change was that I used some of the fresh boysenberries that we had picked the week before.
+The only other change was that I used some of the fresh boysenberries that we had picked the week.

 The verdict: wonderfully light dessert, perfect for a hot summer evening when you want something sweet but nothing too heavy.
 Lenny thought the dish was very unique and liked the slightly nutty texture.

 Don’t forget to be sure to check out all the other TWD Blanc Mangers – you will not be disappointed.